debadridtt/GenAI-Gemini-LLM-Projects/README.md

-# LLM Gemini Web Apps
+# LLM Gemini Web App Project 2 - Invoice Extractor
  As a part of learning LLM, this repo contains different projects that I had completed on LLM using Google's Gemini API and Streamlit

  Extracting information from Invoice using Gemini API in Streamlit: